-Mission: The Mission of Triangle Supportive Therapy is to create a space to inspire and heal.
+Mission: The Mission at the Studio of Living Tapestry is to create a space to inspire and heal.
 The philosohy here is that everyone has the inherent right of respect and dignity regardless of race, culture, creed, ethinicity, gender and sexuality.
 The approach is that of community, relationships, and fostering the empowerment of the self in a client-centered atmosphere.
-This is an invitation to re-imagine the best possibilities you can create for your life.
+This is an invitation to re-imagine the best possibilities you can create for your life in a space of compassion.
 (Bilingual/Bicultural Therapy available)

 Please note that the descriptions of the therapy are generalized for the purpose of having an awareness of the therapist's reference.
 These are simple representations of complex theories and modalities.
-The main framework is grounded in systems theory and ACT while integrating tools appropriate to each person's needs.
+The main framework is grounded in systems theory and Relationally Focused Therapy while integrating the tools and concepts appropriate to each person's individual needs.
 All therapies below are evidenced based.

 Family Systems Therapy: This is a historical form of therapy, which had it's inception in the 1950s.
-Each client is a result of a system of relations starting in the family of origin including the intergenerational factors.
+Each client is a result of a system of relationships starting in the family of origin and including the intergenerational factors.
 The therapist looks at each client as a product of a system even if seen in individual sessions.
 A therapist with a license in Marriage & Family Therapy has had years of training and experience focused on this systemic approach.
 There are many many schools of thought here but the main idea is systemic.
-Tina Siragusa's academic degrees were in training as a Marriage and Family Therapist.
+Tina Siragusa's academic degrees have a foundation in Marriage and Family Therapy.

-Mindfulness Training: Even though it has its origins in ancient practices, the scientific evidence for Mindfulness exercising is growing everyday.
+Mindfulness Training: Even though it has its origins in ancient practices, the scientific evidence for Mindfulness exercises is growing everyday.
 There is physical evidence showing the health and emotional benefits of learning these skills in awareness and stress reduction and the elevation of positive emotions.
 Bringing the mind to the present awareness improves focus and concentration.
 Practicing Mindfulness is like exercising a muscle to become more adept at centering and awareness and emotion regulation.
+It looks at how the brain manages in life and allows a person to navigate those phenomena.

 Bibliotherapy: Using reading, if you like, to support the therapeutic process in between sessions.